Game-Changing Room Organization Ideas That Actually Work

 Reading and Hobby Area Organization

 Choose furniture that does double duty.
-An ottoman with storage keeps blankets handy but hidden.
+An ottoman with storage keeps blankets handy while keeping them out of sight.
 A side table with drawers can hold craft supplies or current reading materials.

 Create a home for hobbies with basket systems.
 Each hobby gets its own basket—knitting in one, art supplies in another.
 The key is making it easy to pull out what you need and put it away when you’re done.